ICHydro/anaconda/installation/README.md

 brew tap homebrew/php
 brew install php56
 brew install composer
+composer global require "fxp/composer-asset-plugin:^1.2.0"
 ```

 #### Test composer installation

-Now you can use composer everywhere on your server on the command line via
+Now you can use composer everywhere on your server on the command line via:

 ```
 composer